rpgreview/papersandpaychecks/pnp.md

 by Lev Lafayette

-Playtesters and Reviewers: Andrew Daborn, Michael Cole, Rodney Brown, Simon Stainsby, Adrian Smith, Jay Patterson
+Playtesters and Reviewers: Andrew Daborn, Michael Cole, Rodney Brown, Simon Stainsby, Adrian Smith, Jay Patterson, Karl Brown, Joe Grech

 Published by the RPG Review Cooperative, Inc. (incorporated in the State of Victoria, Australia, A0094301K), 2017